-We have witnessed trends like “Go Green” or “become more environment friendly” by individuals or by organizations.
-There has been a seen big change occupied by pest control companies towards using organic substances.
+We have witnessed trends like “Go Green” or “Become more environment friendly” by individuals or organizations.
+There has been a seen significant change occupied by pest control companies toward using organic substances.
 Now, most pest control services also start providing services that use organic pesticides.
-You must have wondered what means to be organic or natural pesticide.
+You must have wondered what an organic or natural pesticide means.

 So let us perceive what Organic means first.
-The word Organic is as confusing as simple it looks.
-The term organic simply means any substance that is derived from living things or can be explained as an element that consists of carbon in it.
-And the same goes with organic pesticides
+The word Organic is as confusing as simple as it looks.
+The term organic implies any substance derived from living things or can be explained as an element of carbon.
+And the same goes for organic pesticides.

-“The pesticide which is made by using no or minimum chemical adaption, products which are manufactured strictly by utilizing natural sources.”
+“The pesticide made using no or minimum chemical adaption, products manufactured strictly by utilizing natural sources.”

-When we discussed organic pest control than one term certainly comes to mind is Organic Gardening.
+When discussing organic pest control, one term certainly comes to mind: Organic Gardening.
 Organic gardening is known as a natural way of gardening, maintaining plants without using any synthetic chemicals.
-Plants are more vulnerable to having pest infestation when the growing criteria are not optimal.
+However, plants are more vulnerable to pest infestation when the growing criteria are not optimal.

-One of the enormous reasons for having a pest problem in the garden not using good quality or healthy soil.
-Using healthy soil quality undoubtedly decreases the chances of having a pest problem.
-But that is not always it many horticulturists noticed pest problems even after the soil is at peak performance.
+One of the enormous reasons for having a pest problem in the garden is not using good quality or healthy soil.
+Using nutritional soil quality undoubtedly decreases the chances of having a pest problem.
+But that is not always it.
+Many horticulturists noticed pest problems even after the soil was at peak performance.

-Infestation of pests definitely the symbol of encounter an unhealthy state of plant or garden.
+Infestation of pests is the symbol of encountering an unhealthy state of plants or gardens.

 Chemicals can be described as either synthesized or natural chemicals.

-Natural pesticides are those which exist in the environment and are induced either by plants or by the fermentation process.
-When it comes to natural products it is considered that they are completely safe to use.
-But there is some natural chemical exist which can even be more injurious than synthetic pesticide.
+Natural pesticides exist in the environment and are induced either by plants or by the fermentation process.
+Therefore, when it comes to natural products, it is considered that they are entirely safe to use.
+But some natural chemicals exist, which can even be more harmful than synthetic pesticides.

-One of great example or that is “Nicotine”.
+One great example of that is “Nicotine.”
 It is a naturally produced substance induced by plant species.
-But can be deadly, and hazardous even if consumed in a small amount.
-But the principle of using organic pesticides or substances is its perceived positive impact on the environment.
-Organic substances can be fragmented into the microorganism.
+But can be deadly and hazardous even if consumed in a small amount.
+But the principle of using organic pesticides or substances is its perceived positive environmental impact.
+Organic substances can be fragmented into microorganisms.

-Synthesize pesticide are those which made by humans, using some chemical reaction to terminate pest issue.
-Many pesticides are originated from specific species of pest.
-The deadliness of synthesized pesticides differs from the fact what chemicals that particular pesticide encompasses.
-Some synthesized pesticides are prone to be carcinogens, mutagens, and teratogens.
+Synthesized pesticides are those made by humans, using some chemical reaction to terminate pest issues.
+Many pesticides are originated from specific species of pests.
+The deadliness of synthesized pesticides differs from the fact of what chemicals that particular pesticide encompasses.
+Some synthesized pesticides are prone to carcinogens, mutagens, and teratogens.

-The biggest reason why synthesized pesticide are not advised to use as it doesn’t fragment into the microorganism.
-And with even less toxicity it is harmful to the environment.
+The biggest reason why synthesized pesticide are not advised to use as it doesn’t fragment into microorganism.
+And with even less toxicity, it is harmful to the environment.

 Integrated Pest Management (IPM)

-A gardener tends to use the least toxic pesticide at the start but uses more toxic substances if the problem persists.
-Integrated pest management is an approach that manages weed, insect, and disease while keeping the environment in consideration.
-IPM wields natural processes, biological and cultural practices to control the pest.
+A gardener tends to use the least toxic pesticide at the start but uses more poisonous substances if the problem persists.
+Integrated pest management is an approach that manages weeds, insects, and diseases while considering the environment.
+IPM wields natural processes and biological and cultural practices to control the pest.
 IPM includes six steps to approach any problem.

 Step 1: Correct identification of damage and responsible pests.

-Step 2: Know blameworthy pest, plant life cycle, and biology.
+Step 2: Know blameworthy pests, plant life cycle, and biology.

 Step 3: Observe and sample for pest population.